PrairieLearn/PrairieLearn/docs/running-in-production/running-in-production-dockerized.md

 ### Linux/ Mac OS

-After starting the system in docker, you can copy out the necassary files to a location on your host system that you would like to use for the database.
+After starting the system in docker, you can copy out the necessary files to a location on your host system that you would like to use for the database.

 - Find the ID of your running PrairieLearn container by running